haribfafc/code-sherpas-challenge/README.md

 - Cover functionality with tests.
 - Remove dev mode to be fully ready for production
-- Replace sqlite connection by same type as production (e.g. Postrgres)
+- Replace sqlite connection by same type as production (e.g. Postgres)